-1.9.3 The utf8 Character Set (Alias for utf8mb3)
+1.9.3 The utf8 Character Set (Deprecated alias for utf8mb3)

-utf8 is an alias for the utf8mb3 character set.
+utf8 has been used by MySQL in the past as an alias for the utf8mb3 character set, but this usage is now deprecated; in MySQL 8.0, SHOW statements and columns of INFORMATION\SCHEMA tables display utf8mb3 instead.
 For more information, see Section 1.9.2, "The utf8mb3 Character Set (3-Byte UTF-8 Unicode Encoding)".